A nonlinear quantum neural network framework for entanglement engineering: Abstract

 \section{Abstract}

-Multipartite entanglement is a key resource for quantum technologies, yet its scalable generation in noisy quantum devices remains challenging.
-Here, we propose a low-depth quantum neural network architecture with linear scaling with a novel approach to introducing activation functions, used for the task of entanglement engineering.
+Multipartite entanglement is a crucial resource for quantum technologies; however, its scalable generation in noisy quantum devices remains a significant challenge.
+Here, we propose a low-depth quantum neural network architecture with linear scaling, utilizing a novel approach to introducing activation functions for the task of entanglement engineering.
 As a testbed to demonstrate the clear advantage unlocked by the introduction of nonlinear activations, we run a Monte Carlo sampling over $10^5$ circuit topologies for pure noiseless states.
-Supported by the clear edge offered by our approach, we focus our attention on the noisy scenario; we employ the experimentally accessible Meyer–Wallach global entanglement as a scalable surrogate optimization cost and certify entanglement using bipartite negativity.
-For mixed states of up to ten qubits, the optimized circuits generate substantial entanglement across both symmetric and asymmetric bipartitions.
-These results establish an experimentally motivated and scalable framework for engineering multipartite entanglement on near-term quantum devices, highlighting the combined role of nonlinearity and circuit topology that can achieve up to 20 qubits for very low noise levels.
+Subsequently, we focus our attention on the noisy scenario; we employ the experimentally accessible Meyer–Wallach global entanglement as a scalable surrogate optimization cost and certify entanglement using bipartite negativity.
+For 10-qubit mixed states, the optimized circuits generate substantial entanglement across the bipartitions.
+Lastly, the presence of genuine multipartite entanglement is certified with semi-definitive programming.
+These results establish an experimentally motivated and scalable framework for engineering multipartite entanglement on near-term quantum devices, highlighting the combined role of nonlinearity and circuit topology scaling up to 20 qubits readily.